-Dr. Bo R. Rueda (Director of the VCRB) developed a Clinical Fellows Research Program in 2001 within the VCRB under the guidance of Dr. Isaac Schiff (Chief of Obstetrics and Gynecology) to provide clinicians an opportunity to develop their academic/research skills.
+Bo R. Rueda, MD, director of the VCRB, developed a Clinical Fellows Research Program in 2001 within the VCRB under the guidance of Isaac Schiff, MD, chief of Obstetrics and Gynecology, to provide clinicians an opportunity to develop their academic/research skills.
 The VCRB provides a unique environment that exposes clinicians to an integrated clinical and basic research program.
 There are numerous projects ongoing within the VCRB with emphasis on ovarian and uterine cancer, fetal/maternal interactions, menopause, infertility and ovarian cell signaling.
 Our goal is to provide each Clinical Research Fellow with the opportunity to design, implement and critically review basic research projects on clinically important topics.

 Moreover, we encourage all Fellows to present their findings at local and international scientific meetings.
 While the Fellows are encouraged to be involved in multiple projects, each Fellow has his/her own unique project designed to generate a publication, which will be defended at the end of the Fellowship period.
 All Clinical Research Fellows work side by side with visiting scientists, Postdoctoral Fellows and students who are here to gain further knowledge in basic and clinical sciences related to reproduction.